 - Framed around scenarios for each team providing a realistic situation in international business environment.

 Schedule (further dates to be announced)

-- Registration until mid-JANUARY 2019 using the application form
+- Registration until January 27th 2020 using the application form

 - Introduction of teams and scenarios

 - Modelling-Introduction: modelling methods and tools